-Jet.com is an e-commerce portal which claims to provide products at attractive discounts with the prices lower or equal to that provided by the competitors, like Amazon.
+Jet.com is an e-commerce portal that claims to provide products at attractive discounts with prices lower or equal to those provided by the competitors, like Amazon.
 According to founder Marc Lore, prices on Jet will, on average, be 5 to 6 percent cheaper than elsewhere on the Web.

 It was announced on August 8, 2016, that Walmart will acquire Jet.com for $3.3 billion, but by the closing date of the deal, it ceased to become an independent company, and now a subsidiary of Walmart.

-Apart from the cheaper prices, Jet has come up with innovative plans which helps the customer have a further decreased price as well as making the business easier for seller and itself.
+Apart from the cheaper prices, Jet has come up with innovative plans which helps the customer have a further decreased price as well as make the business easier for the seller and itself.
 While listing your product you may want to look at SEO for e-commerce product pages.